vighneshiyer/research-notes/multi-level-sim/tasks.md

 ### BBV Embedding Perf Opt

-- [ ] Instead of using IntervalTree directly, expose as an interface [d:11/29]
+- [ ] Use a better BBV construction and querying data structure
   - LRU should be based on PC range not the exact PC!
 Otherwise it is too wasteful.
   - Create a custom data structure with an alternative implementation that's much faster for exclusive queries
   - Make the constructor take a list of ranges with ids, the structure should be immutable